 Our health counselors can answer your questions about Medicaid managed care plans, including MLTC, HARP, and “mainstream” Medicaid managed care plans that provide long term care services.

 Our counselors can also help you solve problems with your Medicaid long term care services, including:

 Help you choose and enroll in a plan

 Help you get more services from your plan

 Help you get services in your home instead of an institution

 Help you report problems with your care

-ICAN collects data about the kinds of problems people are having, and we report those trends to the plans and government and propose solutions
+ICAN collects data about the kinds of problems people are having, and we report those trends to the government and propose solutions